Brussels So White

-The Brussels So White (or #BrusselsSoWhite) movement is an informal movement denouncing the lack of racial diversity in the European Union institutions in Brussels.
+The Brussels So White (or #BrusselsSoWhite) movement is an informal movement denouncing the perceived lack of racial diversity in the European Union institutions in Brussels.

 Origin of the term

 The hashtag BrusselsSoWhite first appeared in an article by Politico in 2017 written by Ryan Heath.

 The article featured a collage of the portraits of all of the 751 Members of the European Parliament accompanied by the hashtag BrusselsSoWhite.

 In May 2022, the podcast EU Scream launched a new series dedicated to the issue of BrusselsSoWhite.
 The first episode of the series dealt with the question of white feminism in an interview with author Rafia Zakaria.

 Underrepresentation of people of colour among EU decision makers

 The use of the hashtag on Twitter has emphases the lack of racial diversity in the European Parliament.
 Ethnic minorities account for more than 10% of the population of the EU, however less than 5% of the lawmakers elected to the European Parliament are people of color, a proportion further reduced to 4% after Brexit.

 The lack of racial diversity among employees of the institutions of the European Union in Brussels, referred to under the hashtag BrusselsSoWhite, is even more striking because Brussels is a relatively racial diverse city.

 The European Commission refused in the past to collect information on the ethnic diversity of its employees.